 - Treating Anxiety in Children and Youth

 Every psychologist at the Centre for Emotion Focused Practice is a highly experienced professional who can help the youth deal with a variety of psychological, emotional or behavioural issues through adolescent anxiety counselling and psychological treatments.

 Practitioners Offering Youth and Child Counselling Services

 The centre’s therapists are all fully qualified and strive for empathy, genuineness, respect and a positive working alliance during child psychology appointments.
-This has shown to be the best predictor of a curative outcome.
+This has been shown to be the best predictor of a curative outcome.

-To find out more about our adolescent anxiety counselling services or to get an appointment, please call the Centre for Emotion Focused Practice at (03) 9820 5577.
+To find out more about adolescent anxiety counselling services or to get an appointment, please call the Centre for Emotion Focused Practice at (03) 9820 5577.

 More Resources on Children and Adolescents

 - Taking Your Child to a Children’s Counsellor

 - Happy Childhood for a Healthy Heart in Adulthood

 - Supporting Children at School and Protecting Them from Bullying